feinstaub/feinstaub.github.io/linux-user/linux-advanced-notes.md

             Place a simple widget - like analog clock - on the desktop by default.

+* ? / KF5 File Dialog -- accept DND event like drop a file for moving or linking or copying

 ### Detected issues in 5.4.3

 `sudo zypper update --details`